 We did frequently notice the huge gap between our testers' cheeks and the bottom of the lens.
 Our lead tester was able to almost slip his thumb completely under it, leaving plenty of room for an errant splinter to fly into one's eyes or fill with dust.
 However, if you need a cheap pair of glasses to beat up, these are a decent choice.

 As far as safety glasses go, the Kleenguard Maverick comes as a pretty standard package.
 The clear fins provide the side protection of the Maverick, which helps maintain peripheral vision, something many of the others we tested didn't.
 The temples also fit snugly under a hat or mask, whereas some of the other models were awkwardly pushed up when our testers tried to wear them with a ball cap.
 They also provided adequate impact protection, although the flatter profile takes impacts more squarely than the sport style glasses, which allow impacts more likely to deflect away.

-We wish the Maverick had a little more going for it, and while it is a serviceable pair of safety glasses, it didn't have the small features than many of the other models we tested did.
+We wish the Maverick had a little more going for it, and while it is a serviceable pair of safety glasses, it didn't have the small features that many of the other models we tested did.
 Still, they protected our eyes and fit well with other PPE, which makes them a solid pair of glasses, especially under a hat.

 Why You Should Trust Us